Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please stay up-to-date on your COVID-19 vaccination series.
 Booster doses are becoming increasingly important to protect against severe illness from new variants of COVID-19.
 Please consider getting a booster dose as soon as you are eligible.

-Everyone age 5 and older is now eligible to receive a COVID-19 vaccine.
+CDC recommends everyone ages 6 months and older get vaccinated against COVID-19.
 The vaccine is free.
 You do not need health insurance, and you do not need to prove citizenship/immigration status.
 Residents 18 and older may receive any of the FDA/CDC approved vaccine brands: a two-dose series of either Pfizer or Moderna, or a single dose of Johnson & Johnson.
 The Pfizer and Moderna COVID-19 vaccines are strongly recommended for both primary and booster vaccination.
 They offer better protection against COVID-19.

 Signal Hill residents may receive a vaccine/booster through L.A.
 County, the City of Long Beach, a local pharmacy, health care provider, or clinic.
 Those scheduling their second, third or booster dose of the COVID-19 vaccine must bring the vaccination record card given to them with their first dose.
 Please use all available methods to find a vaccination location and time that fits your needs:

 Appointments may also be available at the following:

 The City of Long Beach is offering vaccines and booster/third doses at several clinics.
 Appointments are requested for those receiving a booster and/or require a specific brand of vaccine.
 Visit VaxLB for the latest City of Long Beach vaccine clinic locations, dates and times.
 You can also make an appointment with a Long Beach clinic at MyTurn.CA.gov.